 43. Who is regarded as a dependent under the Australia Awards?

 In Australia, dependants are spouses/ partners and children under 18-years of age.
 Under Australian visa requirements parents, parents-in-law or siblings of a scholar are not dependents.
 They cannot accompany scholars to Australia.

 44. How can I find safe, secure accommodation?

-There is wide range of secure accommodation.
-You can arrange accommodation yourself or through the university.
+There is a wide range of secure accommodation.
+You can arrange accommodation for yourself or through the university.
 Talk with your Student Contact Officer (SCO).

 45. Are there religious restrictions in Australia?